 Ensure In-Person Voting Continues Safely and Equitably

-As states expand options to vote absentee or by mail, they must do so in a way that does not inadvertently disenfranchise communities of voters for whom vote by mail is not a reliable option.
+As states expand options to vote by mail, they must do so in a way that does not inadvertently disenfranchise communities of voters for whom vote by mail is not a reliable option.
 In-person voting is necessary for many voters with disabilities, voters with language-assistance needs, and voters without reliable mail service such as Native Americans living on reservations.
 Moreover, many communities of color rely extensively on in-person voting.
 States must maintain in-person voting options for those voters.

 States can prepare now to ensure safe and equitable in-person voting by recruiting a larger number of poll workers and recruiting a diverse pool of poll workers outside the demographics most at-risk of contracting coronavirus.
 Ensuring that there are adequate and safe polling locations—equitably distributed across communities—and confirming that those locations are equitably and properly resourced with adequate machines and staff will minimize wait times, shorten lines, and minimize the risk for both voters and poll workers.